simplex-chat/simplex-chat/graph-chat.md

 TODO - possibly re-write in a more generic way, describing duplex connection.

 Alice and Bob want to have a conversation in chat app, exchanging messaged with each other.
-They both have graph-chat client and access to several [graph-messaging servers][3] that they can use to receive messages, and their graph-chat clients are configured to use these servers.
+They both have graph-chat client and access to several graph-messaging servers (see [graph-messaging protocol][3]) that they can use to receive messages, and their graph-chat clients are configured to use these servers.

 The following symbols are used below: